Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Experiment

 \subsection{Ablation Studies}

 \textbf{Learning Rate.} Figure~\ref{fig:ablation_lr_stability} further demonstrates the sensitivity of different methods to the choice of learning rate.
 Notably, \nameblank often achieves comparable loss at a learning rate of $1\!\times\!10^{-8}$ to that of baseline methods operating at $1\!\times\!
 10^{-7}$.
 When the learning rate further increases to $1 \times 10^{-6}$, many baseline methods suffer from instability and fail to converge, falling short of the performance that \nameblank achieves at $1 \times 10^{-7}$.
-More results can be found in \ref{sensitivity details}.

-\textbf{Normalization \& Periodic Reset.} We also conduct experiments to evaluate the effectiveness of our design choices including normalization introduced in section~\ref{sec:normalize} and periodic reset in section~\ref{sec:periodic_reset}.
-From table~\ref{tab:ablation_norm_reset}, it is clear that both normalization and periodic reset helps \nameblank for achieving better performance.
+\textbf{Normalization \& Periodic Reset.} We also conduct experiments to evaluate the effectiveness of our design choices, including normalization introduced in section~\ref{sec:normalize} and periodic reset in section~\ref{sec:periodic_reset}.
+From table~\ref{tab:ablation_norm_reset}, it is clear that both normalization and periodic reset help \nameblank for achieving better performance.
+Moreover, combining the two strategies yields the best overall loss and accuracy.

-\textbf{Parameter Sharing Strategy.} Finally, we evaluate the granularity of sharing in \nameblank, comparing our \emph{block-wise} scheme to a simpler \emph{layer-wise} sharing baseline.
+\textbf{Parameter Sharing Strategy.} We also evaluate the granularity of sharing in \nameblank, comparing our block-wise scheme to a simpler layer-wise sharing baseline.
 As shown in Table~\ref{tab:sharing}, block-wise sharing consistently achieves lower final loss and higher accuracy.
 Importantly, this choice is theory-driven: when the Hessian is (approximately) block-diagonal, theorem~\ref{thm:informal} indicates that the natural unit for variance sharing is the Hessian block itself.

+\textbf{Meta-Learning Dataset.} Finally, we evaluate the robustness of \nameblank under different meta-learning datasets.
+Specifically, we trained additional ZO Fine-tuners for LLaMA-3.2-1B using SQuAD as the meta-training dataset and for LLaMA-3.1-8B using SST-2 as the meta-training dataset.
+We then applied these learned optimizers to fine-tune the corresponding models on SST-2, COPA, and SQuAD.
+The results can be found in Table~\ref{tab:meta_dataset}.
+It can be observed that the trained \nameblank remains consistently better than MeZO.
+This demonstrates that the performance of \nameblank is not attributed to some special properties of the COPA dataset, but rather our effective designs.